 The reality is that Industry 4.0 is impossible to implement without embracing big data.
 At the lower and middle management levels for example, managers need access to large volumes of data pertaining to production.
 They also need to know what that data means and how to use it.
 Relying on root cause data visualization dashboard no longer works because it is reactive rather than proactive.

 Companies like Rock West Solutions are tasked with developing new and better ways to harvest data.
 But they cannot stop there.
 They must also develop, in parallel, better ways to analyze and use collected data.
 That involves embracing technologies like artificial intelligence and advanced signal processing.

 When It All Comes Together

-Harnessing big data in order to facilitate Industry 4.0 is no easy task.
+Harnessing big Data Analytics Consulting in order to facilitate Industry 4.0 is no easy task.
 But when it all comes together, the results are truly amazing.
 Smart factories become the models of efficiency and productivity originally predicted decades ago.

 So what is preventing it all from coming together in American factories?
 Rock West Solutions says there are three things, beginning with mindset.
 It is awfully difficult to get decision-makers to embrace technology they do not know or understand.
 They know what has always worked for them, and they are inclined to stick with it.

 Second is the problem of interoperability.
 A truly smart factory isn’t smart only on the production floor.
 It is also smart in the design office, quality control, maintenance, and even sales and marketing.
 This presents an interoperability problem that has to be overcome.

 Last but not least is the sheer size of big data.
 Our data gathering capabilities currently outpace our ability to use all the data we collect.
 Industry 4.0 will only become the norm when this particular problem is sorted out.